 I was working on a comprehensive paper on the special theory of relativity for the Jahrbuch der Radioaktivität und Elektronik, I had also to attempt to modify the Newtonian theory of gravitation in such a way that its laws would fit in the [special relativity] theory.
 Attempts in this direction did show that this could be done, but did not satisfy me because they were based on physically unfounded hypotheses. . . .

 A significant part of Einsteins luckiest though reminds of a Norwegian proverb: "Look now, said the man from Sogn, he fell down from the church roof."

 Allowing for "room on the top", as for Einstein, and "room for worse in the basement, such as Inquisition practices," the three general ways above may work fine in unison and together, and separately.
 That is, the fruits can be good and entertaining too.
 Much in a culture has to rest on unverified, agreed-on standards (level 2 above) all the same.
 Cultural outlets rest on agreed-on standards, and without good culture and its various ways of handling this and that with tact and good spirits, we would soon tire of the way we live.
 We may expect that.

 Also, much that goes for solid wisdom in some quarters, is not (yet) verified by standard research - and may still work.
 If we like, we can look on sagaciousness-maintaining proverbs as forerunners of theories, that is, hypotheses (see e.g. Fergusson 2001).

-In Rogerian counselling, or Person Centred counselling by another name, it is assumed that humans have an innate drive to grow in a nurturing and accepting environment.
-A setting that allows for genuine, empathetic and positive regard may lead to growth towards or into being a happy and successful enough person.
+In Rogerian counselling, also known as Person Centred counselling, it is assumed that humans have an innate drive to grow in a nurturing and accepting environment.
+A setting that allows for genuine, empathetic and positive regard may lead to development of the person.